can you pour concrete directly on dirt

 |

 Can You Pour Concrete Directly on Dirt?
-(Proper Technique)
+(The Correct Way)

-Homeowners often take on DIY projects, responding to contractors who overcharge for even the simplest construction tasks.
-Pouring your own concrete is a relatively simple process and a great way of saving money, but you want to do it correctly.
-Pouring the concrete is a critical step, but can you pour concrete on unprepared ground?
+Pouring your own concrete is a relatively simple process and a great way of saving money.
+But can you pour concrete directly on dirt?

-You should not pour concrete directly on the ground before preparing a proper concrete base.
-The minimum best practice is to thoroughly prepare the ground by leveling and compacting the subgrade.
-Then add a subbase of gravel for additional load support of the final slab if needed.
+As a general rule, avoid pouring concrete directly on the ground before preparing a proper concrete base.
+The best practice is to prepare the ground by leveling and compacting the subgrade thoroughly.
+Then, add a subbase of gravel for additional load support of the final slab if needed.

-In this article, we’ll explain more about the different layers used in creating a solid concrete slab and other ways you can ensure your concrete cures so that it stays firm and can weather the elements.
+In this article, we’ll explain the different layers used in creating a solid concrete slab.
+Plus, we’ll also explain other ways you can ensure your concrete cures stay firm and can weather the elements.

-In cases where you’re laying a concrete slab to support other building projects, it’s also imperative that you do so correctly for the sake of protecting your other buildings.
-Unstable concrete can crack and give way when it’s unable to support the weight place upon it.
+In cases where you’re laying a concrete slab to support other building projects, it’s also necessary that you do so correctly for the sake of protecting your other buildings.
+Unstable concrete can crack and give way when it’s unable to support the weight placed upon it.

 Concrete is the name given to a mixture of cement and aggregate, making it a composite construction material (source).

-It is a common misconception that just about anything can be added to this mixture, such as dirt, based on the rough-looking aggregate that plays such an important role in creating concrete’s structural rigidity.
+It is a common misconception that you can add just about anything to this mixture, such as dirt.

-For this reason, loose dirt must be removed or compacted to avoid interference or mixture with the concrete as it would alter the delicate ratio of cement, water, and aggregate — all of which bond together, resulting in concrete.
+For this reason, you must remove loose dirt or compact it to avoid interference or mixture with the concrete as it would alter the delicate ratio of cement, water, and aggregate — all of which bond together, resulting in concrete.

 What to Do Before Pouring Concrete

 When laying concrete outdoors, it is important to be meticulous about clearing the area thoroughly.
-Be on the lookout for natural debris like leaves and grass, insects, and make sure no animals or children will interfere with the concrete setting (source).
+Look for natural debris like leaves, grass, and insects, and ensure no animals or children will interfere with the concrete setting (source).

 It may be wise to cordon off the area where you’ll be pouring concrete if you feel as though there may be external interference.
 This may also require setting up an umbrella or shade awning to protect your concrete from the elements while it cures.

-As you prepare the ground to become the subgrade for your concrete, be on the lookout for potential obstacles that may interfere with it.
+As you prepare the ground to become the subgrade for your concrete, look for potential obstacles that may interfere with it.

 As mentioned earlier, concrete is made by mixing cement with aggregate.
 Aggregate is essentially rocky material, ranging from fine to coarse, which the cement binds to while it cures.
 The aggregate consists of two levels: the subgrade and the subbase.